 ATHENRY HERITAGE CENTRE

 While in town head over to Athenry Heritage Centre and let them be your guide around this historic town.
-While the usual activities and events are at a temporary halt, the team behind this Heritage Centre are more than happy to advise you on your travels and will teach you the full history of iconic Athenry locations in a fun, informative manner.
+Since the usual activities and events are slowly returning to their former glory, this is definitely a spot you need to check out.
+The team behind this Heritage Centre are always more than happy to advise you on your travels and will teach you the full history of iconic Athenry locations in a fun, informative manner.

 STREET MURAL THAT CHANGES COLOUR DEPENDING ON THE WEATHER